viccon/sturdyc/README.md

 ```

 Running this program, and looking at the logs, we'll see that the cache is able
+resolve all of these values without generating any additional outgoing requests
-to pick IDs from different batches:
+even though the IDs are picked from different batches:

 ```sh
 ❯ go run .